 6. Research Interests

-A letter from the applicant indicating his/her research and career interests.
+A letter from the applicant indicating your research and career interests.
 There is no page limit for this statement but it is usually no longer than 1-2 pages.
 This can be emailed to the department at firstname.lastname@example.org.

 - If you have not completed an honours degree, you must detail the independent research experience and core coursework (e.g., research design, statistics) that you would like to have considered as “equivalent to honours”.